Skip to Main Content

 What is a CT scan?

-A CT (computed tomography) scan is a test that uses computers and X-rays.
-It takes detailed, 3D images of the inside of the body.
+A CT (computed tomography) scan is an imaging test that uses computers and X-rays.
+The scan takes detailed, 3D images of the inside of the body.
+CT scans often focus on a certain area of the body such as the head, chest, or abdomen.
+CAT scan is another term used for this type of imaging test.

-• Show detailed images of bones, organs, and tissues
+• Take pictures of bones, organs, tissues, and blood vessels

 • Guide procedures like a biopsy